Negro Motorist Green Book exhibition connects past with ongoing struggles for freedom and safety

 “These elements are being preserved for future exhibits.
 Additionally, up to 17 layers of paint are being carefully removed to reveal the house's original color scheme, which will be restored based on historical research.
 During the recent renovations, the historical significance of the Harriet Beecher Stowe House as a boarding house and its role as a tavern listed in the Green Book were acknowledged and preserved.
 The inclusion of these aspects in the renovation highlights the broader cultural and social history of the property, which extends beyond its association with Harriet Beecher Stowe.”

-If you haven’t visited already, the next three weeks are an ideal time to tour both the National Underground Railroad Freedom Center and the Harriet Beecher Stowe House.
-These two institutions hold the key to understanding America’s past, present, and future through the lens of freedom, justice, and equality.
-At the Freedom Center, you’ll be moved by the powerful stories of those who fought for liberation, while the Harriet Beecher Stowe House offers a glimpse into the mind of the woman whose words sparked a revolution.
+If you haven’t visited already, the next three weeks are an ideal time to tour both the National Underground Railroad Freedom Center and the Harriet Beecher Stowe House, as the exhibit closes Oct.
+13. These two institutions hold the key to understanding America’s past, present, and future through the lens of freedom, justice, and equality.
+At the Freedom Center, you’ll be moved by the stories of those who fought for liberation, while the Harriet Beecher Stowe House offers a glimpse into the mind of the woman whose words sparked a revolution.
 Together, they create a journey of inspiration and reflection.
-A visit during this traveling Smithsonian Institution exhibition along with the Stowe House preservation of elements of the Edgemont Inn era are key experiences to deepen appreciation of the Cincinnati region’s influential legacy.
+A visit during this traveling Smithsonian Institution exhibition, along with the Stowe House preservation of elements of the Edgemont Inn era, are key experiences to deepen appreciation of the Cincinnati region’s influential legacy.

 Enjoy this story?
 Sign up for free solutions-based reporting in your inbox each week.